 Dirty Onion and Yardbird

 The Dirty Onion is Belfast's oldest building, with real Irish music and craic seven nights a week.

 A unique venue in the heart of Belfast's Cathedral Quarter, you are guaranteed a very warm Belfast welcome at The John Hewitt.

 Walk through cobbled alleyways, past famous landmarks and explore unique bars to experience Belfast’s rich culture, heritage, language, customs and history through Music tours.

 Belfast Music Walking Tour

 Take a leisurely walking tour to explore Belfast's rich music scene, taking in some off the beaten track venues.
-Discover why Belfast is a UNESCO City of Music!
+Explore a vibrant music city with your guide!

 Belfast Traditional Music Trail

 The Belfast Traditional Music Trail is a unique way to experience Irish music.